junyanz/pytorch-CycleGAN-and-pix2pix/docs/qa.md

 Before you post a new question, please first look at the following Q & A and existing GitHub issues.
 You may also want to read [Training/Test tips](docs/tips.md) for more suggestions.

 #### Connection Error:HTTPConnectionPool ([#230](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/230), [#24](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/24), [#38](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/38))
-Similar error messages:  “Failed to establish a new connection/Connection refused”.
+Similar error messages include “Failed to establish a new connection/Connection refused”.

 Please start the visdom server before starting the training:
 ```bash
 python -m visdom.server